Purushottama Kshetra or Srikshetra (Puri) - Dham of Lord Jagannath and Utkala Shakti Peetha

 • Temples (Summary):

-Lord Jagannath Jagannath Temple Devi Vimala Utkala Shakti Peetha Gundicha Temple Chakra Tirtha Indradyumna Sarovar Markandeya Sarovar Shweta Ganga Sarovar Narendra Sarovar Samudraraja Temple Shankaracharya Govardhan Math Siddha Bakul Math Totapuri Ashram
+Lord Jagannath Jagannath Temple Devi Vimala Utkala Shakti Peetha Gundicha Temple Chakra Teertha Indradyumna Sarovar Markandeya Sarovar Shweta Ganga Sarovar Narendra Sarovar Samudraraja Temple Shankaracharya Govardhan Math Siddha Bakul Math Totapuri Ashram

 • Krishna: